saturnlighting/literature-review/README.md

 is spread across several disciplines such as such as engineering, transport, road safety, and public health.

-Below, and based on the results of the review, we answer the questions that guided this paper.
+Below, based on the results of the review, we answer the questions that guide this paper.

 #### To what extent does darkness influence cycling behaviour?